Compliance Governance Oversight

 The President has established the Institutional HIPAA Privacy and Security Committee to oversee issues and concerns related to the privacy and security of Protected Health Information (PHI) and electronic PHI.
 It will provide oversight of TTUHSC's compliance with HIPAA and applicable state laws governing the use, storage and disclosure of PHI.
 In further support of the regulations issued through the HITECH act, the HIPAA Committee, in conjunction with the Institutional Privacy and Security Officers will develop and maintain a Breach Notification Process to be used in the event of an unauthorized disclosure of Electronic Protected Health Information (EPHI).
 This committee is considered a "medical committee" as defined under Texas Health and Safety Code §161.031(a) and/or other applicable state and federal statutes.

 There are Regional Billing Compliance Committees at each respective campus and BCAC members may vary between campuses.
-Each Regional Billing Compliance Director shall chair their own BCAC meeting.
+Each Regional Billing Compliance Office shall chair their own BCAC meeting.
 Each BCAC is responsible for oversight of the billing compliance plan at its regional campus.
 The BCAC shall each be considered a "medical committee" as defined under Texas Health and Safety Code § 161.031(a).
 The BCAC is further outlined in HSC OP 52.07.

 This Committee consists of representatives appointed by the President from relevant areas across the Institution, such as faculty, legal, finance, administration, or compliance.
 COICC serves as a resource on individual conflict of interest or commitment matters not otherwise addressed by the Institution’s Research Conflict of Interest Committee or other established review procedures, conduct a thorough review of conflict of interest or commitment matters brought before it, and approve or deny the proposed activity and develop an appropriate management plan to address any conflicts.
 The COICC is also designated as a medical committee under Texas Health and Safety Code §161.031(a).